lildann/lildann/README.md

 With the introduction of JavaScript in week 6 of the course, I initially struggled with self-led learning when faced with the amount of material to cover.
 By planning my goals for the week, timeboxing my learning, and making time for reflection each day, I've learnt how to maximise productivity, which includes breaks, and get the most out of my learning.

-#### Project Delivery
+#### Problem Solving
-Working with artists to interpret their vision and plan ambitious projects (such as a [lifesize chess board](https://www.nytimes.com/2016/02/09/t-magazine/art/darren-bader-chess-sadie-coles.html) with humans as pieces, or a replica of Auguste Rodin's sculpture _The Kiss_ recreated in plasticine) has given me an operational skillset, that considers logistic details while maintaining perspective on the timeline and end result.
-For example [Martine Syms's video-wall installation](https://www.timeout.com/london/art/martine-syms-grand-calme-review) portrayed an AI chat-bot avatar, which the viewer could interact with via text message.
-This show involved complex AV installation, as well as furniture and floor fabrication, to create an immersive experience for the public.
+Working with artists to interpret their vision and plan projects requires an operational skillset, that considers logistical details while maintaining perspective on the timeline and end result.
+The gallery is known for launching emerging artists' careers with ambitious projects - as the artist liaison for Alvaro Barrington, I co-ordinated his [collaboration with Notting Hill Carnival](https://www.theartnewspaper.com/2019/09/27/throwing-open-the-gallery-doors-the-art-world-darlings-keeping-it-real) to decorate the Socaholic float with his paintings.

-This organised, clear-sighted approach helps in coding when closing the loop, tackling bugs and finding the root cause of blockers.
+Interpreting a brief and building a web app from start to finish is a fundamental aspect of coding that excites me.
+My organised, clear-sighted approach helps in coding when closing the loop, tackling bugs and finding the root cause of blockers.

 ## Education